 Who We Are

-March for Change is owned by UK IN EUROPE CAMPAIGN LIMITED, a company limited by guarantee registered in England and Wales (12035985).
+March for Change is owned by MARCH FOR CHANGE CAMPAIGN LIMITED, a company limited by guarantee registered in England and Wales (12035985).

 Our members and supporters support our mission and campaign aims through various means, including: